oh-data-sci/brighton_creatives/readme.md

         - e.g., has AI impacted photographers and visual designers?

 - **Q2: What are the greatest barriers for creative people living in Brighton?**
-    - Cost of living versus average income.
+    - Cost of living versus average income
         - Related to this, I am interested in finding out if there is a general trend of people leaving Brighton, beyond the usual changes to the student population.
     - Relative costs of rents in Brighton as compared to income
     - Issues with housing stock in more affordable areas.
 Related to this - just some ideas...